WilliamAlexanda/Open_Bio-Skin/README.md

 Hardware parts include all molds, materials list and code for Esp32.
 Without software in PC, you can still get the sensor raw data by following this tutorial: https://youtu.be/GShOp8S6hr8

-If you want the software which includes super-resolution or GUI, please send a email(haoran.guo@okstate.edu) to get more information.
+If you want the software which includes super-resolution or GUI or have any other questions, please send a email(haoran.guo@okstate.edu) to get more information.
 ## Open Source List
 Hardware folder: including all molds, Sensor PCB and single MUX PCB.
 All electronic components are directly marked in the figure.